 If your elderly parent, spouse, grandparent, or other elderly loved one suffered a personal injury or was wrongfully killed in a nursing home slip and fall accident or trip and fall accident, financial compensation may be available for medical bills, pain and suffering, and other damages.
 Let nursing home fall injury lawyer Brent Wieand bring skill, knowledge, and legal experience to your nursing home injury claim.
 We can fight to maximize the worth of your claim while bringing the negligent nursing home to justice.
-To set up a free legal consultation, contact our law offices at (215) 666-7777.
+To set up a free legal consultation, contact our law offices.

 When Are Nursing Homes Liable for Fall-Related Deaths or Injuries?